-Title: Applying solid plaster to complex internal surfaces in the workplace Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Applying solid plaster to complex internal surfaces in the workplace Additional inform nation about this unit Assessment Guida ance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy Workplace evidence of skills cannot be simulated Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 80

-Title: • Producing com nplex e xternal render finishes in the workplace Unit Number: J/618/1261 Learning outcomes The learner will be able to: Assessment criteria The learner can: ii V 1 Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules method statements, risk assessments and manufacturers' information. oroducing con render finishe nplex external s.
+Title 2: Producing complex external render finishes in the workplace Unit Number: J/618/1261 Learning outcomes The learner will be able to: arner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules method statements, risk assessments and manufacturers' information. producing con render finishe nplex external s.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations governing buildings. r o p 2 Know how to comply with relevant legislation and official guidance when producing complex external render finishes.
-2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations governing buildings.
+2 Know how to comply with relevant legislation and official guidance when producing complex external render finishes.
+2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports. v p 3 Maintain safe and healthy working practices when producing complex external render finishes.
-3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when producing complex external render finishes.
-3.2 Demonstrate compliance with given information and relevant legislation when producing complex external render finishes in relation to the following: - safe use of access equipment/working platforms - safe use, storage and handling of materials, tools and equipment - specific risks to health
+2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
+Maintain safe working pract producing con render finishe ices when nplex external 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when producing complex external render finishes.
+3.2 Demonstrate compliance with given information and relevant legislation when producing complex external render finishes in relation to the following: safe use of access equipment/working platforms safe use, storage and handling of materials, tools and equipment specific risks to health